sysrel/PROMPT/PROMPT_examples/lifecycle_modeling/twoEntriesSuccessConstraint/README.txt

-Example about Life-cycle, sequence, return value constraint
+Example about Life-cycle, sequential execution with a return value constraint for the first function

 How to run:
 $ ./run.sh foo.bc 2>&1 | tee o.txt